-How to play as Jett: Valorant’s most agile Duelist Agent | Dexerto.com
+How to play Jett: Valorant’s most agile Duelist Agent - Dexerto

 Right off the bat, it’s evident that Jett’s abilities sport an evasive fighting style.
 With the power to run circles around her foes in the blink of an eye, let’s take a look at the Duelist’s ability set:

 - Ability 1 — Cloudburst (100 Creds): INSTANTLY throw a projectile that expands into a brief vision-blocking cloud on impact with a surface.
 HOLD the ability key to curve the smoke in the direction of your crosshair.
+The smoke lasts for 4.5 seconds.

 - Ability 2 — Updraft (100 Creds): INSTANTLY propel Jett high into the air.

-- Signature Ability — Tailwind (1 free): INSTANTLY propel Jett in the direction she is moving.
+- Signature Ability — Tailwind (1 free, 2 kill recharge): INSTANTLY propel Jett in the direction she is moving.
 If Jett is standing still, she will propel forward.

 - Ultimate Ability — Blade Storm (7 Points): EQUIP a set of highly accurate throwing knives that recharge on killing an opponent.
 FIRE to throw a single knife at your target.
 ALTERNATE FIRE to throw all remaining daggers at your target.

+With two movement abilities in her kit, and a passive that allows her to float on air, you can get into some pretty funky positions without enemies realizing.
+Then you can either use your guns or your Blade Storm to take them out, and throw out a Cloudburst to get away with ease.

-Jett’s meta largely revolves around her Updraft and Tailwind abilities, which when combined make her an extremely agile Agent.
+Jett’s playstyle largely revolves around her Updraft and Tailwind abilities, which when combined make her an extremely agile Agent.
 The Signature Ability will refresh every round, while Updraft will only set you back 100 Creds.

-The Updraft Ability comes with two charges and Tailwind only comes with one charge, so you will have to be very savvy about how you deploy each ability.
+The Updraft Ability comes with two charges, and Tailwind only comes with one charge, so you’ll have to be incredibly savvy about how you deploy each ability.
+However, if you use them effectively, you can get a charge of Tailwind back after two frags.

 If you’re all about taking the fight to your opposite number, then combining both Updraft and Tailwind will often give you an edge.
 If you find yourself in a tight spot and want to avoid being traded by an enemy, you can hightail out of there with both of these abilities.